Let me put your spinning mind at ease by answering the most frequently asked question when it comes to selling a tenanted property…

 - Transferring the Tenancy Deposit

-If you wish to sell your property which is currently occupied with a tenant, you have two options:
+If you wish to sell a property that is currently occupied by a tenant, you generally have two options:

 - Sell with the tenancy